• Skip to main content

 Yield 10 cups

-Author Traci Antonovich
+Author Traci

-5 from 41 votes
+5 from 46 votes

-Print Pin
+Print Pin it for later 📌

 Ingredients

-• 8 cups Dried Bread Cubes
+• 8 cups Dried Bread Cubes, Note: 1 pound loaf = approx 12 cups

-• 1 stick Butter divided
+• 1 stick Butter, divided

-• 1 medium Onion diced
+• 1 medium Onion, diced

-• 2 ribs Celery diced
+• 2 ribs Celery, diced

-• 2 cloves Garlic minced
+• 2 cloves Garlic, minced

 • 2 Eggs

-• 1 ½ cups Broth or Stock or more as needed
+• 1 ½ cups Broth or Stock, or more as needed

-• 1 teaspoon Poultry Seasoning or 1 teaspoon each: fresh sage, rosemary, and thyme
+• 1 teaspoon Poultry Seasoning, or 1 teaspoon each: fresh sage, rosemary, and thyme

 • 1 teaspoon Sea Salt